 The Church & Society committee provides service opportunities within the community, and educates us as to how we can make a difference.
 Hands-on volunteering and donations help support SHARE, Christ House, Martha's Table, DC Scholars at Stanton Elementary School in Washington D.C., care packages for our troops and more.
 A collection drive is held each month for a designated organization.

-Martha's Table's emergency food programs provide help to vulnerable populations by providing lunch and dinner daily to hundreds of homeless and low-income people, emergency grocery bags and weekday meals to 300 children and youth in our programs.
+Martha's Table's emergency food programs provide help to vulnerable populations by providing lunch and dinner daily to hundreds of homeless and low-income people, emergency grocery bags and weekday meals to 300 children and youth in their programs.

 One Sunday a month, Trinity volunteers make 900 sandwiches and bags of trail mix for same-day distribution by Martha's Table in Washington, D.C.
-The sandwich assembly line is fun and makes a real difference in the lives of hundreds of people in our community.
+The sandwich assembly line is fun and makes a difference in the lives of hundreds of people in our community.

 For more information about the Martha's Table programs, visit www.marthastable.org.